 Brian Hyland grew up in the Queens area of New York City.
 He played guitar and clarinet and formed the Delfis when he was only 14.
-The group did not attract a record contract, but soon after that, Brian signed with Kapp Records as a solo act and began recording for their Leader label.
+The group did not attract a record contract.
+Brian signed with Kapp Records as a solo act and began recording for their Leader label.

-He had some local success with a novelty record, (The Clickety Clack Song) Four Little Heels, but it was his next single that got his career rolling.
+He had some local success with a novelty record, Four Little Heels (The Clickety Clack Song), but it was his next single that got his career rolling.